Man City's Disney-esque quest for world domination... in football and beyond | Goal.com

 “The franchise model is obviously one that has been used before, for example, ENIC, [who bought stakes in Tottenham, Rangers, FC Basel, Vicenza and Slavia Prague) and is now being employed by rivals, such as Red Bull,” Prof Chadwick added.

-“However, it is the what CFG symbolises that is most striking: the intersection of football, entertainment, digital and, perhaps crucially, politics.
+“However, it is what CFG symbolises that is most striking: the intersection of football, entertainment, digital and, perhaps crucially, politics.
 There is no doubt that Abu Dhabi’s wealth, allied to its political and diplomatic aspirations, has put CFG in a unique position.
-Whilst this position is not unassailable, for the time-being at least it is dominant.”
+Whilst this position is not unassailable, for the time being at least, it is dominant.”

 But their growth has not come without criticism.
 Some accuse the owners of trying to “sportswash” their country’s image.
 In its 2019-20 report, Amnesty accused the United Arab Emirates of arbitrary arrests, torture, restricted freedom of expression and discrimination against women.
 However, Prof Chadwick doesn’t believe it is the reason for their ownership.